Lachlan Olbrich: Illawarra Hawks and Canterbury Rams (2023–2025)

-Chicago Bulls (2025–present)
+Chicago Bulls (2025–2026)

 Olbrich declared for the 2025 NBA draft, where he was selected by the Los Angeles Lakers with the 55th overall pick.
 His draft rights were then immediately traded to the Chicago Bulls.
 On 3 July 2025, he signed a two-way contract with the Bulls and joined the team for the 2025 NBA Summer League.
+In his NBA debut on 30 November 2025, he recorded two points and three rebounds in a 103–101 loss to the Indiana Pacers.
+On 1 February 2026, he scored nine points while making his first career 3-pointer in a 134–91 loss to the Miami Heat.
+On 12 April, Olbrich recorded his first career triple-double, compiling 10 points, 15 rebounds, and 10 assists during a 149–128 loss to the Dallas Mavericks.

+In July 2026, Olbrich joined the Golden State Warriors for the 2026 NBA Summer League.

+Alvark Tokyo (2026–present)

+On 10 August 2026, Olbrich signed with Alvark Tokyo of the Japanese B.League.

 National team career

 In November 2024, Olbrich joined the Australian Boomers for the first time to compete in the 2025 FIBA Asia Cup qualifiers.